betamos/Snake-JS/README.md

 -------
 This purpose of Snake JS is (in this order)

-1.	to explore, discuss and practise good OOP design,
+1.	to explore, discuss and practise good OOP design in a simple and naked JavaScript-based environment
-2.	to do this in a simple and naked JavaScript-based environment
+2. To adapt new web techniques, like the canvas element
-3.	to create a fun game.
+3.	to create an extremely entertaining game.

 The purpose is **not** to make the game cross-browser compatible.
 Hacks and inconsistensies are only applied when absolutely necessary.